 and we are raising awareness within the school amongst the children, staff and governors.

-To increase awareness within Wanborough Primary School we will be putting up posters around the school and Ms Hingley will be holding a special assembly with help from some of the Young Carers.
+To increase awareness within Wanborough Primary School we put up posters around the school and Ms Hingley talked in assembly about what Young Carers are and how they help their families.

 ‘A Young Carer is someone under 18 who helps look after someone in their family, or a friend, who is ill, disabled or misuses drugs or alcohol’ carerstrust